mo-gaafar/mo-gaafar/content/publications/_index.md

 \-->

-A collection of articles, presentations or talks, most likely on Culture and DevOps, because let's admit it, they are one in the same ;)
+A collection of Papers, Articles and Talk's I have given.